For students attending the Master's Programme in Bioentrepreneurship Study Abroad

 An exchange student should be flexible and have a capacity for taking the initiative.

-The deadline for application to our exchange program is Friday January 28th, 2022 at 11AM and the registration link will open mid January and will be available here.
+The deadline for application to our exchange program is Friday January 27th, 2023 at 11AM.
+Registration will open mid January and the link is available here.

-For students interested in going abroad in semester 4 to do the 30 ECTS research project outside our bilateral agreements there is no need to apply by February 28th since you will be going abroad as freemover.
-You will though need to have finalized all paperwork latest 4-6 weeks before your departure (this includes even receiving your visa when applicable).
+For students interested in going abroad in semester 4 to do the 30 ECTS research project outside our bilateral agreements there is no need to apply in January since you will be going abroad as freemover.
+You will however need to have finalized all paperwork latest 4-6 weeks before your departure (this includes even receiving your visa when applicable).

 Please observe that due to COVID-19 exchanges might be canceled by our partner universities.